FEUP-LDTS-2021/ldts-project-assignment-g1304/docs/README.md

 Justification: The error-prone analysis does not recognize TextColor as an immutable type because it belongs to the Lanterna Library.
 However, TextColor is, in fact, an immutable type.

+## CODE SMELLS

+We didn't identify any code smells in our code.

 ## TEST COVERAGE

 ![](image/coverage.png)